isomerpages/moe-greendalepri/_about-us/School Rules.md

 <td rowspan="1" colspan="1">
 <ol data-tight="true" class="tight">
 <li>
-<p>All students are not allowed to have in their possession any weapon.
+<p>Students are not allowed to have in their possession any weapon.
 They
 are also not allowed to bring any weapon-like item which is intended to be used to cause harm to others.</p>
 </li>